cdl-geneseo/geneseo-dictionary/C/Crash.md

 # Crash

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Crash

 Created by  Unknown User (kla8) on Nov 19, 2012

 v.
 Pronunciation: Amer. / kræʃ  1.
 To sleep, especially after a stressful event.
 “When I get home after class I am going to crash.”K. Andryshak, 2012